-Vibrant with warm color, which primarily bloom during the summer & are known for color and fragrance.
-We can help you grow delightful flowers for maximum cutting potential.
-Carolyne Roheme’s favorites are dahlias, sunflowers, zinnias,cosmos, nasturtiums, & rudbeckia’s.
-Others to consider are: salvias, scabious, euphorbia oblongata, and marigolds.
-Shrubs for cutting are, to name a few: viburnum, dogwood, witch hazel, shadbush, and Chinese lantern.
+Cutting gardens may contain both annual and perennial plants. which bloom during the summer and are known for their vibrant color and fragrances.
+We can design these gardens for maximum and extended cutting potential.
+Some favorites are dahlias, sunflowers, zinnias, marigolds, cosmos, nasturtiums, and rudbeckias.
+For cutting shrubs, we favor viburnum, dogwood, witch hazel, shadbush, lilacs and Chinese lantern.
 Bulbs to consider are allium, fritillaria, iris and tulips.

-The book The American Cutting Garden says: ” There are four types of cutting gardens– The easy garden for beginners, the small garden, the shady garden and a fall cutting garden.”
+” There are four types of cutting gardens – the easy garden for beginners, the small garden, the shady garden and a fall cutting garden.”
+The American Cutting Garden

-To create the quintessential dry garden–use cypress trees or structural trees, rich and strong color use, planted herbaceous beds, grasses, tiles, curves and gravel paths.
+To create the quintessential dry garden, use cypress trees or structural trees with rich and strong colors, planted herbaceous beds, grasses, tiles, curves and gravel paths.
 Courtyard gardens are either open or cloistered, creating entertaining space.
-Specify the following list for the ultimate escape–architectural outdoor lighting or candles, Greek or Italian terra-cotta pots, scented hedges, silver-leaf plants, subtropical specimens, rough-hewn textures, and gentle sounds of cascading water.
+For the ultimate escape, we can add architectural outdoor lighting or candles, Greek or Italian terra-cotta pots, scented hedges, silver-leaf plants, subtropical specimens, rough-hewn textures, and the gentle sounds of cascading water.

-Dry garden expert, Ruth Bancroft, says in her book– The Bold Dry Garden, “Succulents, one of the most fascinating tribes of plants for the indoor culture, have become immensely popular in recent years.
+“Succulents, one of the most fascinating tribes of plants for the indoor culture, have become immensely popular in recent years.
 They appeal particularly to persons who appreciate the whimsicalities and curiosities of plant life.”
+Dry garden expert, Ruth Bancroft — The Bold Dry Garden

 Indoor and Outdoor Rooms–Connecting Spaces and Creating Unity

-Bernard Trainor, of Bernard Trainor and Associates, Palo Alto, California, has said that the house and the garden are essential to each other.
+Bernard Trainor has said that the house and the garden are essential to each other.
 A garden is a sanctuary at the heart of the home.
 It is important to establish connection with the house and the outdoor space.
-Greenhouses, covered walkways, pergolas– complete with a windrow, and stone terraces evolve into two spaces–becoming a transition space experience as well as an outdoor room.
-The addition of seasonal plantings creates an ambiance of beauty and serenity.
+Greenhouses, covered walkways, pergolas – complete with a windrow – and stone terraces evolve into two spaces, becoming a transition space as well as an outdoor room.
+Adding seasonal plantings creates an ambiance of beauty and serenity.

-One of the most important elements to focus on is the procession through space.
-Especially when you want to create linking of different spaces.
-Create a borrowed view, move from formality to informality and transform what is existing.
-Outdoor living spaces may have permanent seating, lighting, enclosed by a walls, creating an area of relaxation and retreat.
-Sun porches with a covered roof are an vital design for getting cool in the shade.
-This room is located in nature conveying all its beauty.
+One of the most important design elements is the procession through space – especially when you want to link different spaces.
+We can create a borrowed view, move from formality to informality or transform what is existing to a new paradigm.
+Outdoor living spaces may have permanent seating, lighting, and be enclosed by a walls, creating an area of relaxation and retreat.
+Sun porches with a covered roof are a vital design component for providing cooling shade.
+This is a room located in nature, conveying all its beauty.

 Sundial and Moon Gardens

-Sundial Gardens include a sundial which tells time.
-Usually placed in the most formal garden room so that it becomes a focal point.
+Sundial Gardens naturally feature a sundial, which is typically placed in the most formal garden room so that it becomes a focal point.

 Rock and Gravel Garden Design

-“One doesn’t pass time in a rock garden- in a rock garden, time stops altogether,” said Panayoti Kelaidis
+“One doesn’t pass time in a rock garden – in a rock garden, time stops altogether.”
+Panayoti Kelaidis

-We focus on seasonal color and use a range of alpine plants and other harmonious species.
-The miniature rhododendron looks like a bonsai – delicate and glorious.
-Whether you commission a rockery or a rock garden, we design to fullest potential of the site.
-Differing perennials are selected for shade, part-sun and full sun.
+In a rock garden, we focus on seasonal color and use a range of alpine plants and other harmonious species.
+The miniature rhododendron is much like a bonsai – delicate and glorious.
+Whether you commission a rockery or a rock garden, we design to the fullest potential of the site.
+We use differing perennials for shade, part-sun and full sun environments.
 Rounded rocks of different sizes and shapes add support and are moved to be properly situated or outsourced.
 The culmination is synergy of ecological diversity, and a feast for the eyes.